fluxcd/flux2/docs/release/flux.md

 ## Supported releases

-For Flux the CLI and its controllers we support the last three minor releases.
+For Flux the CLI and its controllers, we support the last three minor releases.
-Critical bug fixes such as security fixes, may be back-ported to those three minor versions as patch releases, depending on severity and feasibility.
+Critical bug fixes, such as security fixes, may be back-ported to those three minor versions as patch releases, depending on severity and feasibility.

 Note that back-porting is provided by the community on a best-effort basis.